ShamylZakariya/Platformer/NOTES.md

 BUGS:
     - setting position on firebrand doesn't take effect - he is just at 1 below bottom of level, or 0,0
         - color does take effect, but it applies to both level and firebrand
-        - uniforms are UNIFORM constants for a given render pass!
-So I need a separate pass per entity, or some other way to spread the position info.
-Perhaps something like the instance buffer... if each entity had some index to index into an array of offsets.
-But if we only have a few entities on screen at a time, I can just submit a pass per entity.
         - we know color works, so uniform data is submitted.
 Not certain yet why position uniform doesn't work, but it's likely related to above issues

-    - seems to only be drawing root tile?
+    - seems to only be drawing firebrand's root tile?

+TODO:
+    - Uniforms struct can be parameterized on the underlying data...